AquaticEcoDynamics/Peel_ARC/Data/Nutrient/README.md

 <p align="center">
-  <strong>Figure.</strong> Map of sites at which nutrients were sampled (red circles) in the Peel-Harvey Estuary.
-Whilst the square symboles indicate the sampling sites of biological survey by Murdoch University (MU),
+  <strong>Figure 1.</strong> Map of sites at which nutrients were sampled (red circles) in the Peel-Harvey Estuary.
+Whilst the square symbols indicate the sampling sites of biological survey by Murdoch University (MU),
-  diamond symbols indicate the sampling sites of isotope samling.
-Color bands indicate the water depths, and red polygons indicate the regions for model and field data analysis.
+  diamond symbols indicate the sampling sites of isotope sampling.
+Colour bands indicate the water depths, and red polygons indicate the regions for model and field data analysis.
 </p>

 <!--